 - Footer information

-Address any issues and make final changes before launching the program.
-If you’re working with a partner, make sure you know who’s responsible for what.
-In the case of rasa.io, we do the heavy-lifting so implementation takes hardly any time for the association.
-And, if the trial went as well as expected, all we have to do is add new names to the distribution list.
+You should address any issues and make the final changes before launching the program.
+If you’re working with a partner, be sure you know who’s responsible for what.
+In the case of rasa.io, we do the heavy-lifting, so implementation takes hardly any time for the association.
+Also, if the trial went as well as you expected, all we have to do is add new names to your distribution list.

-Trial or pilot participants are your program champions and your co-champions when it comes to evolving your experiment into a reality.
-Keep them informed and engaged so they can help you get members excited about this new benefit.
+Remember, trial or pilot participants are your program champions when it’s time to turn your experiment into a reality.
+So keep them informed and engaged and they can help you get members excited about this new benefit.
 They might even put in a word with decision-makers if you’re having trouble getting approval for the program.